"HOW TO" RESOURCES

 Bigleaf Maple (Acer macrophyllum) Focused Resources

 Also see "Resources for the Hobbiest" under the Hobby section of this website.
-Several of the resources provided there outline steps that will be duplicated and expanded in commercial operations.
-As more resources specific to bigleaf commercialization become available over the next few years they will be provided here.
+Several of the reading and video resources provided there outline steps that will be duplicated and expanded in commercial operations.

 This 2008 Master of Science thesis by Deirdre Bruce for the Dept. of Geography, University of Victoria has a lot of useful information for commercial interests including ecology, chemistry, tree physiology and sap production, and socioeconomic considerations.